sfragkoul/synth4bench/README.md

 `S4BR_read_pos.R` - A script to report all ground truth variants in each chromosomal position.

-- Input:  individual "golden" bam files produced by NEAT
+- Input files:  individual "golden" bam files produced by NEAT

-- Output: reports in tsv format with the variants in each chromosomal position for each individual "golden" bam file
+- Output files: reports in tsv format with the variants in each chromosomal position for each individual "golden" bam file

 `S4BR_read_pos.R` - A script to report variants that were either  detected or not detected by each caller.
 The read positions were divided in bins to study possible correlated trends.

-- Input:  tsv file with reported variants from caller, reports in tsv format with the variants in each chromosomal position for each individual "golden" bam file
+- Input files:  tsv file with reported variants from caller, reports in tsv format with the variants in each chromosomal position for each individual "golden" bam file

-- Output: reports with variants that were either detected or not detected by each caller.
+- Output files: reports with variants that were either detected or not detected by each caller.
 The read positions were divided in bins.

 `stats_1_Prediction_Coverage_Length.R` - This script calculates the Kandall's tau coefficient of the Coverage and Read length with the modified Accuracy (mAC), False negative (FN) and False positive (FP) rates.

-- Input:  an xlsx file with a column containing the callers (named Caller), a column specifying the AC, FN, FP rate (named Variants), and a column for each coverage (in a Sheet named Coverage) or read length (in a Sheet named Read_length) with the respective rates.
+- Input files:  an xlsx file with a column containing the callers (named Caller), a column specifying the AC, FN, FP rate (named Variants), and a column for each coverage (in a Sheet named Coverage) or read length (in a Sheet named Read_length) with the respective rates.

-- Output: A xlsx file with the results in two sheets: Coverage and Read_length
+- Output files: A xlsx file with the results in two sheets: Coverage and Read_length

 `stats_2_Statistical_Analysis.Rmd` - This script runs the statistical analysis for a given dataset.

-- Input:  A csv file with variants that were either detected or not detected by each caller.
+- Input files:  A csv file with variants that were either detected or not detected by each caller.

-- Output: A word document with the results of the fatalistically analyses.
+- Output files: A word document with the results of the fatalistically analyses.

 `stats_3_ROC_Curves.R` - This script produces a ROC curve for a given dataset.

-- Input:  A csv file with variants that were either detected or not detected by each caller.
+- Input files:  A csv file with variants that were either detected or not detected by each caller.

-- Output: A ROC curve.
+- Output files: A ROC curve.

 `stats_4_ROC_Curves_Merged.R` - This script produces a merged figure with the ROC curves for a given caller, each curve corresponding to a specific Coverage and Read length.

-- Input:  A folder with the files containing all the datasets and the 5.3_ROC_Curves.R" file.
+- Input files:  A folder with the files containing all the datasets and the 5.3_ROC_Curves.R" file.

-- Output: A figure with the ROC curves for each caller.
+- Output files: A figure with the ROC curves for each caller.

   </div>